CAIDA/libbgpstream/docs/doxygen/static/corsaro.md

-The latest version of Corsaro is [$(CORSARO_VERSION)](http://www.caida.org/tools/mesurement/corsaro/downloads/corsaro-2.0.0.tar.gz), released on MONTH DATE YEAR.
+The latest version of Corsaro is [$(CORSARO_VERSION)](http://www.caida.org/tools/mesurement/corsaro/downloads/corsaro-2.0.0.tar.gz), released on November 21 2013.
-@todo insert the date when we release

 We also maintain a detailed \ref changelog.